mochizuki875/BookReviewMSA/BookReviewBFF/README.md

-# BookReview
+# BookReview BFF
-BookReview is Spring Boot Web Application that provides a service for posting book information and reviews.
+BookReview BFF is one of the compornent of BookReview MSA.

 ## Prerequisites